Google Helps Establish Cyber Security Clinic With $20 Million Donation - ExBulletin

 Ensuring the protection of both the consumer and business services we provide is fundamental to our company and why we treat it that way, Pichai said in an interview after the announcement by The Associated Press. told to We have long built security from the ground up and trained to innovate and stay ahead.

-Google’s announcement received support from members of Congress on both sides.
+Google’s announcement had support from members of Congress on both sides of the aisle.
 California Republican Rep. Jay Obanolte said addressing cyber threats is essential to the country’s economic competitiveness and national security.
 He added that China is likely to produce twice as many Ph.D.s in computer science as the United States this year.

-Texas Rep. Joaquin Castro said Google’s efforts will help democratize cybersecurity and increase job opportunities and protections for people outside of Silicon Valley.
+Texas Democratic Rep. Joaquin Castro said Google’s efforts would help democratize cybersecurity and increase job opportunities and protections for people outside of Silicon Valley.

-Justin Steele, director of Google.org, the company’s philanthropic arm, said the effort was appealing to his team because it seeks projects where funding can create change on multiple levels.
+Justin Steele, director of Google.org, the company’s philanthropic arm, said the effort was appealing to his team because it seeks projects that can make a difference on many levels with funding.
 Stated.

 It’s a challenge, Steele said.
 But there are big opportunities here.

-Note: Editor’s Note: This article is part of Chronicle’s partnership with The Associated Press and The Conversation to expand coverage of philanthropic and nonprofit organizations.
-Three organizations have received support for this work from the Lilly Foundation.
-AP is solely responsible for the content of this article.